Protection for the Environment

 In a time where the cause of environmental protection garners much media attention and many groups scrambling for the recognition of being its champion, but little serious effort or consideration, we have come to insist upon both a common-sense approach to this dire issue as well as far more serious undertaking of it.

-While we reject the approach that would undermine the intrinsic dignity of man and relegate him to equal standing as the animals, tyrannically assuming that to protect the environment is to cull the human population or limit its growth, or otherwise sacrifice mankind’s legitimate needs for the sake of plants or animals, we likewise reject the approach that would fail to recognize that man is the steward of creation and not an unquestioned owner who may consider it a heap of raw material to be used according to the fleeting market demands of the moment, rendering it emptied, disfigured, and tainted.
+While we reject the approach that would undermine the intrinsic dignity of man and relegate him to equal standing as the animals, tyrannically assuming that to protect the environment is to cull the human population or limit its growth, or otherwise sacrifice mankind’s legitimate needs for the sake of plants or animals, we likewise reject the approach that would fail to recognize that man is the steward of creation and not an unaccountable owner who may consider it a heap of raw material to be used according to the fleeting market demands of the moment, rendering it emptied, disfigured, and tainted.

-Contrary to the approach of the mainstream corporate and government entities who in reality only seek their own benefit from their “green” initiatives by the promotion of certain technologies or simply limiting a handful of chemicals, we insist that man’s action must always and everywhere respect, enhance, develop, and make more beautiful the environment instead of degrading it.
+Contrary to the approach of the mainstream corporate and government entities who in reality only seek their own benefit from their so-called “green” initiatives by the promotion of certain technologies or simply limiting a handful of chemicals, we insist that man’s action must always and everywhere respect, enhance, develop, and strive to render more beautiful the environment instead of degrading it.
 We therefore also reject the notion that the environment must remain untouched, for we see mankind’s subduing of the earth as a good thing so long as it is done with respect and reverence.
 We acknowledge that the steps that must be taken to protect the environment are difficult, but are neither complicated nor optional (as if a merely quantitative cost/benefit analysis could dissuade us from them), and rather are straightforward and absolutely necessary, and therefore we will never lose heart in our battle to ensure these steps are taken.

 We next fight to protect one of the most vital components of creation – the food we eat – from the multitude of ingredients, processes, and proportions known by science to be extremely detrimental to human health and to contribute to the unfortunate fact that, despite all of our knowledge and medical technology, modern Americans are among the least healthy people in history.
-Therefore we: Protect the Food Supply.

 Reduce the Generation of Waste